V15A/language-app/README.md

 This app currently supports learning in english to finnish.

 ## Features
-Two different views offer ability for normal user/student to learn new words and get feedback on how many words they get right.
-For admins/students there is possibility to add new word pairs with desired tag as well as delete and edit existing word pairs.
+Two different views offer ability for normal user/student to learn new words and get feedback on how many words they got right.
+For admins/teachers there is a possibility to add new word pairs with desired tag as well as delete existing word pairs.

 ## How to use
 link to heroku https://visa-language-app.herokuapp.com/